kadarq/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

    A low-level API which returns the unique identifying tuple for a remote reference.
-A reference id is a tuple of two elements - pid where the reference was created from and a one-up number from that node.
+A reference id is a tuple of two elements - ``pid`` where the reference was created from and a one-up number from that node.

-.. function:: Base.channel_from_id(refid) -> c
+.. function:: Base.channel_from_id(id) -> c

    ..
 Docstring generated from Julia source

-   A low-level API which returns the backing AbstractChannel for an id returned by ``remoteref_id``\ .
+   A low-level API which returns the backing ``AbstractChannel`` for an ``id`` returned by ``remoteref_id``\ .
 The call is valid only on the node where the backing channel exists.

-.. function:: Base.worker_id_from_socket(s::IO) -> pid
+.. function:: Base.worker_id_from_socket(s) -> pid

    ..
 Docstring generated from Julia source

-   A low-level API which given a ``IO`` connection, returns the pid of the worker it is connected to.
+   A low-level API which given a ``IO`` connection or a ``Worker``\ , returns the pid of the worker it is connected to.
 This is useful when writing custom ``serialize`` methods for a type, which optimizes the data written out depending on the receiving process id.

 .. function:: Base.cluster_cookie([cookie]) -> cookie